henryisaway/henryisaway/README.md

 Currently, mainly working on:
 - Jynx: A C++/OpenGL 2D/3D graphics engine.
 - Live: An Android music player app capable of streaming songs from Youtube's API.
-- Luna: A Python Discord Bot dedicated to assisting with tabletop RPG gameplay.
+- Mira: A Python Discord Bot dedicated to assisting with tabletop RPG gameplay.

 Winging it™ since 2005 🌙